2022 POLICY & LEGISLATIVE PRIORITIES

 1. EARLY LEARNING FOCUS

-- Prioritizing early learning opportunities and programs by increased investment and attention to has always become the way to prioritize early learning opportunities and programs with a focus in K2,K3, and VPK programs.
+- Prioritizing access to early learning opportunities and programs by increased investment and attention to has always become the way to prioritize early learning access opportunities and programs with a focus in K2,K3, and VPK programs.

 We ask the legislature to support early learning programs